miladrahimi/phpcontainer/README.md

 ### Implicit Binding

 The container tries to instantiate the needed class when there is no concrete bound.
-In the example below, the container instantiates the `MySQL` class and returns it.
+In the example below, the container instantiates the `MySQL` class and returns the instance.
 The container raises an error when it cannot instantiate (for example, it's an interface or abstract class).

 ```php